AlomdaElmasry/complete-seaborn-crash-course/README.md

 # complete-seaborn-crash-course
-This is complete course of Seaborn.
+This is complete course of Seaborn Watch it Here Live in Free-> https://www.youtube.com/watch?v=GcXcSZ0gQps

 You can add labels to data as follows